 +44 (0)207 822 1200

-Prior to joining Chambers, Paige read for undergraduate and Masters’ degrees in Law at Emmanuel College, Cambridge where she was received a number of scholarships and prizes.
-She also taught on the Property II course (comprising Land Law and Equity and Trusts) at the London School of Economics.
+Prior to joining Chambers, Paige read for undergraduate and Masters’ degrees in Law at Emmanuel College, Cambridge where she received a number of scholarships and prizes.
+She also previously worked as a Course Tutor in Land Law and Equity and Trusts at the London School of Economics.

 Paige has experience of advising and pleading in a broad range of commercial matters, including intellectual property, insolvency, and general contractual disputes.
-Paige has recently been instructed in a high value, multiparty international arbitration which turns on questions of contractual exclusion of liability, subrogation and gross negligence.
+Paige has been instructed in multiple high value international arbitrations relating to disputes over exclusion of liability, subrogation, and breach of contract.

 Paige has extensive experience of advising, drafting and appearing in personal injury matters including road traffic accidents, accidents on the highway and accidents at work.
 Recent cases she has been involved in have raised issues of fundamental dishonesty, surveillance evidence and “phantom passengers”.